Bombardment of Genoa

 The Bombardment of Genoa was a military event during the War of the Reunions when France bombarded the city of Genoa from the sea between May 18 and May 28, 1684.

 Background

 The Republic of Genoa was strategically a very important ally of the Spanish Empire, as the Spanish Duchy of Milan was landlocked.
 All transport between Spain and Milan went through the port of Genoa.
 Furthermore, the financing of the Spanish crown by the Genoese bankers had made both countries natural allies ever since 1557, when the state bankruptcy of Philip II had ended the reign of the German Fuggers as Spanish financiers.

 After the War of Devolution and the Franco-Dutch War (1672-78), it was clear that France had replaced Spain as the most powerful country in Europe.
-In October 1683, France annexed some territory in the Spanish Netherlands, starting the War of the Reunions.
-When Spain sent reinforcements via the port of Genoa, the French decided to punish the city.
+France's big clash with Genoa came in 1672, when a Dutch ship anchored in the city captured several French vessels.
+The French court accused Genoa of allowing the attack and retaliated confiscating all the Genoese ships in Provenza.
+In response, Genoese batteries bombarded all the French ships in sight, and when France demanded reparations, they only handed four artillerymen to be punished.